 Rodmarton Manor is the supreme example of a house built and all its furniture made according to Arts and Crafts ideals and was one of the last country houses to be built and furnished in the old traditional style when everything was done by hand with local stone, local timber and local craftsmen.

-Built for Claud and Margaret Biddulph between 1909 and 1929 and today the family home of John and Sarah – the fourth generation of Biddulphs to live in the house.
+Built for Claud and Margaret Biddulph between 1909 and 1929 and today the home of John and Sarah Biddulph and their family – the fourth and fifth generations of Biddulphs to live in the house.

 One of the finest gardens in the Cotswolds